 Forward-cash grower contracts are also used for specialty crops, such as the high-oleic and confectionary sunflowers.
 This contract is similar to the cash-forward contract.
 First of all, a minimum number of acres as stated by the producer and processor is required to fill the amount specified in the contract.
 Processors also require the grower to use specific seed varieties.
 The processor provides production advice to improve quality and yields.
 This contract also includes “Act of God” clauses, which protect the growers from production failures due to conditions out of their control.
 Some contracts require the grower to store the crop until the processor is ready for delivery.
 In these cases, the grower receives a price premium or storage credit to defray a portion of the storage costs.

 Sunflowers are one of the most popular oilseeds grown by producers.
 Prices have generally increased since 2000, suggesting greater demand.
-After setting a new high in 2007, the average price of oil-containing sunflowers declined for two years before jumping to $22.60 per cwt in 2010 and then to $28.40 in 2011.
-The average price of non-oil sunflowers also declined before shooting to $26.60 per cwt in 2010 and then to $34.60 in 2011.
+The average price of oil-containing sunflowers jumped to $28.00 in 2011 but then dropped to $24.60 in 2012.
+Likewise, the average price of non-oil sunflowers jumped to $33.80 in 2011 but then fell to $31.60 the next year.
 The average price for all types of sunflowers declined to $25.40 in 2012, down from last year's record average price of $29.10.
 (NASS 2013)